Wildfire Prevention Tips

 The same preventive measures apply when using charcoal grills.
 When you are finished using a charcoal grill, always let the coals cool completely and douse in water before disposing of them in a metal container.
 Never leave a grill unattended.

 - When homes are near wooded areas, prescribed burning can be utilized responsibly by a Certified Burn Manager to reduce fuel for wildfires.
 Prescribed burning clears underbrush and other flammable vegetation that builds up on the forest floor.
-A burning permit from the MFC is required for this activity, visit: www.mfc.ms.gov/burning-permits.
+A burning permit from the MFC is required for this activity, visit: www.mfc.ms.gov/burning-permits or call 1-833-MFC-FIRE.
 To learn more about becoming a Certified Burn Manager, visit: www.mfc.ms.gov/prescribed-burning-short-course

 Governor Phil Bryant has declared March to be Wildfire Prevention Month.
-March has historically been one of the state’s highest wildfire occurrence months, due to it also being one of the windiest of the year.
+Historically, March has one of the highest wildfire occurrence rates of the year due to the weather transition from winter to spring, dry vegetation, and windy conditions.
 Thousands of acres of valuable timberland are damaged or lost, and the lives and property of citizens are endangered, all due to the destructive force of wildfire.
 Remember, it is up to everyone to do their part in preventing wildfire occurrences.
 Do not participate in any outdoor burning on windy days, request a burning permit, and be sure to check for active burn bans in your area before burning.

 Click here to view a list of active burn bans organized by county.